 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

-The perfect mandel bread recipe for Passover
+The perfect Passover dessert

 The ingredients in this recipe are also simple.
 Potato starch and cake meal are staples in the Passover pantry and the other few ingredients are regular pantry staples.
 It takes just 5 minutes to put together the batter.

-The hardest part of the recipe, is the batter needs to chill in the fridge for at least an hour so that the mandel bread doesn’t spread too much in the oven.
+The hardest part of the recipe, is that the batter needs to chill in the fridge for at least an hour so that the mandel bread doesn’t spread too much in the oven.
 I find that making the batter one day and then baking them the next, makes the whole process even faster.

 A few notes on the ingredients: